EMOTIONAL PAIN: BEYOND THE PHYSICAL WOUND

 CONSEQUENCES OF UNTREATED PAIN IN THE NEWBORN

-The prevention of pain in these infants is important not only for ethical reasons, but also because of its short- and long-term consequences.
+The prevention of pain in these children is important not only for ethical reasons, but also because of its short- and long-term consequences.

 In the long term, studies suggest that early painful experiences may trigger exaggerated affective-functional responses to later painful experiences, and contribute to neurodevelopmental disturbances (sleep, behavioral, cognitive and learning development).